Fixation and stationary times for the $\Lambda$-Wright-Fisher process: Acknowledgement

 \section{Acknowledgement}

-Sebastian Hummel is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 449823447.
-The authors are grateful to the Hausdorff Research Institute for Mathematics in Bonn where part of this research has been carried out during the Junior Trimester Program ``Stochastic modelling in the life science: From evolution to medicine".
+Sebastian Hummel was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 449823447.
+The authors thank the Hausdorff Research Institute for Mathematics in Bonn, where part of this research was carried out during the 2022 Junior Trimester Program ``Stochastic modelling in the life science: From evolution to medicine".